xbst/KUSBA/README.md

 I am a YouTube content creator, and these projects were designed for my videos.
 If you want content about these projects & more, please consider [subscribing to my YouTube channel](https://www.youtube.com/channel/UClAWYmCkHjsbaX9Wz1df2mg).
 <br>

-If you feel like contributing to the development of this project and other projects like this, you can [Paypal](https://l.isiks.tech/PayPal) me, or subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).
+If you feel like contributing to the development of this project and other projects like this you can sponsor me on [GitHub](https://github.com/sponsors/xbst), you can [Paypal](https://l.isiks.tech/PayPal) me, or subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).

 ## Notes
 - This readme file contains Amazon Associate, Aliexpress affiliate, PCBWay affiliate links.
 I make a comission on qualifying purchases.
 - This project does not come with any warranty, if you choose to build/use a KUSBA, you are doing this at your own risk!
 - If you want to sell KUSBA PCBs, you are allowed to, and you will not owe me any royalties. **You cannot claim that I endorse the sale**.
 You can check the license file for more information.
-However, if you **wish** to give me a share, you can [Paypal](https://l.isiks.tech/PayPal) me, or subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).
+However, if you **wish** to give me a share you can sponsor me on [GitHub](https://github.com/sponsors/xbst), [Paypal](https://l.isiks.tech/PayPal) me, or subscribe on [Patreon](https://l.isiks.tech/patreon) or [YouTube](https://l.isiks.tech/member).